 A B.A.
-Honours Degree in Psychology Program requirements are different than those listed above.
+Honours Degree in Psychology requires transfer to the U of C campus for the final (4th) year of the program.
+Program requirements are different than those listed above.
 See the B.A.
 Collaborative Degree Office for program details and degree worksheets.